DunkRing/Mini-Project-2-NoSQL-Databases/README.md

 > **We are not happy with the result of this experiment, we surely know that something went wrong, Neo4j should be way slowlier.**

 ## Conclusion & Reflection
-As we can see in our experiments is **MongoDB** consuming much less storage than **Neo4j**, this was expected since Neo4j is a graph database afterall, which gives the ability of navigation through graphs as a tree, but it also create the need of much more storage.
+As we can see in our experiments is **MongoDB** consuming much less storage than **Neo4j**, this was expected since Neo4j is a graph database afterall, which gives the ability of navigation through graphs as a tree, but it also create the need of much more storage which we saw though our experiments.

 We can also conclude that **MongoDB** is very efficient, by looking at our experiments, one of the reasons is that **MongoDB** does not create relationships between the database models, as each data set stored in the document store of the database is disaggregated and independent.